eclipse-ee4j/glassfish/docs/website/src/main/resources/README.md

 ## Latest News

+## April 14, 2021 -- Eclipse GlassFish 6.1 RC1 Available

+This is the first release candidate of Eclipse GlassFish 6.1 and is available for [download](https://glassfish.org/download).
+Eclipse GlassFish 6.1 is targetted to be a Compatible Implementation of Jakarta EE 9.1.
+Note this release requires JDK 11.
+The final release is scheduled to coincide with the final release of Jakarta EE 9.1.

 ## December 31, 2020 -- Eclipse GlassFish 6 Stable Release

 We are pleased to announce the stable release of Eclipse GlassFish 6.0.
 This release provides implementations of the Jakarta EE 9 Platform and Web Profile specifications.
 Download links are available from the [GlassFish Download page](https://eclipse-ee4j.github.io/glassfish/download).
 Eclipse GlassFish 6 implements the Jakarta EE 9 specification ([Jakarta EE 9 Platform](https://jakarta.ee/specifications/platform/9/), [Jakarta EE 9 Web Profile](https://jakarta.ee/specifications/webprofile/9/)).

-### October 24, 2020 -- Eclipse GLassFish 6.0 Release Candidate 1 is released
+### October 24, 2020 -- Eclipse GlassFish 6.0 Release Candidate 1 is released

-This is the first release candidate of Eclipse GlassFish 6.0 and is available for [download](https://eclipse-ee4j.github.io/glassfish/download).
+This is the first release candidate of Eclipse GlassFish 6.0 and is available for [download](https://glassfish.org/download).
 This first Release Candidate is functionally complete and is the first version to pass the in progress Jakarta EE 9 Platform CTS and standalone TCKs for both Full Platform and Web Platform.
 Further development will be carried out before final release but no major functinal changes will be made.

 ### June 23, 2020 -- Eclipse GlassFish 6.0 Milestone 1 is released